Bach Flow on Homogeneous Products: Ordinary differential equations

 where $V$ is a continuous vector field on a domain $D$.
 Suppose

 and let $\{x_k\} = \{x(t_k)\}$, $t_k \rightarrow \infty$ be a sequence of points on the curve that converges to $x_{\infty} \in D$.
-Then $V^i(x_{\infty}) = 0$. \end{lemma}
+Then $V^i(x_{\infty}) = 0$. \end{Lemma}

-\section{Bach Flow on locally homogeneous $1 \times 3$ products}
+\section{Bach flow on locally homogeneous $\boldsymbol{1 \times 3}$ products}

 In this section, the main results of this paper are proved for $1 \times 3$ products that are not also $2 \times 2$ products.
 For each universal cover, explicit formulas for the Bach tensor are found and the evolution of the metric under Bach flow is determined.
 In some cases, explicit solutions are found.
 When explicit solutions are not found, qualitative behavior is determined.
-Limiting behaviors of both the metric and its curvature are also found.
+Limiting behaviors of both the metric and its curvature are also found, and convergence, in the Gromov--Hausdorff or pointed Gromov--Hausdorff topology, is described.

 The general method is as follows: Given an initial metric, a diagonalizing basis is found so that the metric is diagonal